 Through our curriculum work this term we will be focusing on:

-RE: This half term we will be studying the units 'Christmas' and 'We listen to God's Word at Mass'
+RE: This half term we will be studying the units 'Pentecost' and eucharist is a thanksgiving to God'

 This terms topic: